-The Master of Library Science (M.L.S.) program prepares students to become reflective practitioners who connect people and communities with information.
-Upon completion of the M.L.S. program, graduates are prepared to:
+The Master of Library and Information Science (M.L.I.S.) program prepares students to become reflective practitioners who connect people and communities with information.
+Upon completion of the M.L.I.S. program, graduates are prepared to:

 Approach Professional Issues with Understanding

 Manage and Lead Libraries and Other Information Organizations

 Represent and Organize Information Resources